Gap Year: How to Plan A Rewarding Experience!

 Gap year participants begin college with a renewed sense of purpose as well as a better understanding of where their interests lie and what major or career they may want to pursue.
-As Holly Bull, the president of the Center for Interim Programs, noted in Education Week, “Taking gap time can really save a lot of the floundering around that students do.”
+As Holly Bull, the president of the Center for Interim Programs said, “Taking gap time can really save a lot of the floundering around that students do.”

-In addition to expanding participants’ worldview, research indicates that taking a gap year can also increase their motivation to finish their degrees when they do attend college.
-In her article, Sparks cites two studies conducted by Andrew J. Martin, a researcher at the University of Sydney, which indicate that gap year participants in Australia had “higher motivation in college — in the form of ‘adaptive behavior’ such as planning, task management, and persistence — than did students who did not take a gap year.”
+In addition to expanding participants’ worldviews, research indicates that taking a gap year can also increase their motivation to finish their degrees when they do attend college.
+Two studies conducted by Andrew J. Martin, a researcher at the University of Sydney indicate that gap year participants in Australia had “higher motivation in college — in the form of ‘adaptive behavior’ such as planning, task management, and persistence — than did students who did not take a gap year.”

 Is There a Negative Stigma with Taking a Gap Year?